proc7ts/fun-events/README.md

 `EventReceiver`
 ---------------

-Event receiver is a function that is called on each event sent by event sender when registered.
+Event receiver is a function that is called on each event sent by event supplier when registered.

-To register an event receiver in event supplier just call the registration function with this receiver as argument.
+To register an event receiver in event supplier just call its registration method with this receiver as argument.

 An event receiver can also be in object form:
 ```typescript